data2viz/data2viz/README.md

   - viz: multiplatform abstraction over visual elements (circle, rectangle, ...)
   - voronoi: the voronoi algorithm

-### upcoming v0.7:

-This major version brings the support of android.
-This addition of android as a target platform had a big impact on the design of data2viz.
-Before v0.7 basic visual elements (rectangles, circles, ...) were wrappers on specific platform elements.
-Now, these elements are a memory version of the visualization.
-Elements are just rendered on each platform using canvas.

-This version includes a cleaner hierarchy with layers at its base.

 ### and next:
 We plan to release a chart module inspired by vega-lite to enable very fast charting development.